ANSSI-FR/shovel/README.md

 some opinionated choices for the frontend.
 This has a few nice implications:

   - dissection of all application protocols already supported by Suricata (TCP and UDP),
-  - use a single SQLite database,
-  - on disk TCP/UDP/HTTP payload deduplication,
+  - flows payloads and dissections are stored inside SQLite databases for fast queries,
   - filters based on libmagic, e.g. quickly filter flows containing PDF documents or PNG images,
   - no heavy build tools needed, Shovel is easy to tweak.